vi/tokio-listener/README.md

 * `serde` intergration - custom address type behaves like a string with respect to Serde.
 Other options can also be serialized or deserialized.
 * For UNIX path sockets, it supports unlinking, chowning and chmodding the file per user request.
 * `axum 0.7` integration.
+* Multi-listener - easy was to bind to multiple ports simulteneously.
+Combined with systemd support, also allows to trigger multi-listen using special `sd-listen:*` address.
+Not enabled by default.

 # Examples